ejoebstl/graphql-auto-mutation/README.md

 createMutations.withResolverAndSchema(customResolver, headers)
 ```

-A custom resolver is essentialy a function which receives the GraphQL parameter as first parameter and all query variables as second parameter.
+A custom resolver is essentialy a function which receives the GraphQL query as first parameter and all query variables as second parameter.
+This way, you can use the GraphQL client of your choice.
+Also unit testing gets very easy.

 ## What is supported?